Recognition as a Community Development Corporation

 Do notice what other CDCs do, attend conferences to the extent that your resources will allow, and just start addressing real needs in your community.
 Keep one eye out for government programs, as they do change.

 Funding often drives these certification or recognition processes.
-For a few years, but seemingly not in 2012, there have been Community Economic Development competitive grants offered by the Department of Health and Human Services.
+For a few years, there were Community Economic Development competitive grants offered by the Department of Health and Human Services.
+Remain alert for a possible rebirth of this program or something similar.

 It would be some grant program such as this one that requires a specific official verification.
 Until then, carry on.